Skip to content

 Rooms and Lobbies

 Rooms are the core coordination unit in Signal Fish Server.
-A room groups players together for a single game session, manages a lobby where everyone signals readiness, and distributes peer connection information when the game starts.
+A room groups players together for a single game session, manages a lobby where everyone signals readiness, and distributes legacy peer metadata when the game starts.

 Creating a Room